iltommi/qdb-documentation/source/concepts/streaming.rst

 wrpme can store entries of arbitrary size, limited only by the hardware capabilities of the hive's node.
 However, the server capability often exceeds the client's capability, especially in terms of memory.

-Additionally, the client may wish to consume the content as it receives it and waiting for everything to be received can be counterproductive.
+Additionally, the client may wish to consume the content as soon as possible.

 For example, if you use a wrpme hive to store digital videos and clients are video players, it is expected to be able to display the video as you download it.

 Usage
 =====================================================